Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Preliminaries

 Throughout this paper, we deal with demand distributions over vertex-subsets that are specified explicitly.
-I.e. demand distribution $\ds$ is specified by $m$ distinct subsets $\{S_i\sse V\}_{i=1}^m$ having associated probabilities $\{p_i\}_{i=1}^m$ such that $\sum_{i=1}^m p_i=1$.
+A demand distribution $\ds$ is specified by $m$ distinct subsets $\{S_i\sse V\}_{i=1}^m$ having associated probabilities $\{p_i\}_{i=1}^m$ such that $\sum_{i=1}^m p_i=1$.
 This means that the realized subset $D\sse V$ of demand-vertices will always be one of $\{S_i\}_{i=1}^m$, where $D=S_i$ with probability $p_i$ (for all $i\in [m]$).
 We also refer to the subsets $\{S_i\}_{i=1}^m$ as {\em scenarios}.
-The following definition captures all adaptive strategies.
+The following definition captures adaptive strategies.

-\begin{defn}[Decision Tree] A decision tree $T$ in metric $(V,d)$ is a rooted binary tree where each non-leaf node of $T$ is labeled with a vertex $u\in V$, and its two children $u_{yes}$ and $u_{no}$ correspond to the subtrees taken if there \texttt{is} demand at $u$ or if there is \texttt{no} demand at $u$.
-Thus given any realized demand $D\sse V$, a unique path $P_{D}$ is followed in $T$ from the root down to a leaf. \end{defn} Depending on the problem under consideration, there are additional constraints on decision tree $T$ and the \emph{expected cost} of $T$ is also suitably defined.
-There is a (problem-specific) cost $C_i$ associated with each scenario $i\in [m]$ that depends on path $P_{S_i}$, and the expected cost of $T$ (under distribution $\ds$) is then $\sum_{i=1}^m p_i\cdot C_i$.
-For example in \stsp, cost $C_i$ corresponds to the length of path $P_{S_i}$.
+\begin{definition}[Decision Tree] A decision tree $T$ in metric $(V,d)$ is a rooted binary tree where each non-leaf node of $T$ is labeled with a vertex $u\in V$, and its two children $u_{yes}$ and $u_{no}$ correspond to the subtrees taken if there \underline{is} demand at $u$ or if there is \underline{no} demand at $u$.
+Thus given any realized demand $D\sse V$, a unique path $T_{D}$ is followed in $T$ from the root down to a leaf. \end{definition} Depending on the problem under consideration, there are additional constraints on decision tree $T$ and the \emph{expected cost} of $T$ is also suitably defined.
+There is a (problem-specific) cost $C_i$ associated with each scenario $i\in [m]$ that depends on path $T_{S_i}$, and the expected cost of $T$ (under distribution $\ds$) is then $\sum_{i=1}^m p_i\cdot C_i$.
+For example in \stsp, cost $C_i$ corresponds to the length of path $T_{S_i}$.

-Given a metric $(V,d)$ and root $r\in V$, an \emph{$r$-tour} is any tour that begins and ends at $r$.